ishrak-enosis/failed-request-checker/README.md

 *   Python 3.x installed.
 *   A MySQL database with the `alice_db.SNAPSHOT_OFFLINE_REQUEST` table.
-*   A Mailjet account (or another transactional email service with a free tier) with API keys.
+*   A Mailjet account with API keys.
 *   A verified sender email address on Mailjet.

 ### Installation